GauravPatil-Dev/RealTimeViolenceDetection/README.md

 `pip install -r requirements.txt`

+### Install `ffmpeg` for Frame Extraction
+FFmpeg is required for extracting frames from videos.
+Follow the instructions below to install FFmpeg on your system:

+  ### On Ubuntu/Debian:

+  `sudo apt update`

+  `sudo apt install ffmpeg`

+  ### On macOS using Homebrew:

+  `brew install ffmpeg`

+  ### On Windows:

+  Download ffmpeg from ffmpeg.org

+  Extract the downloaded zip file.

+  Add the bin folder from the extracted files to your system's PATH.

 ## Step 1: Move Files
 Navigate to the lstm_model directory and run the 1_move_file.py script to move all files into the appropriate train/test folders.